stanleyhlng/mocha-multi-reporters/README.md

 ### Programmatic

 Note that when Mocha is called programmatically, it is passed an options object when created.
 This object is usually derived from a config file that your mocha test runner reads prior to instantiation.
-This is the object that must contain a key `reporter` with a value of `cypress-multi-reporters` for this plugin to be used.
+This is the object that must contain a key `reporter` with a value of `mocha-multi-reporters` for this plugin to be used.
 You can also pass the key `reporterOptions` with a value of any of the above listed config files (including the `reporterEnabled` subkey and any other plugin configuration information.)
 This removes the requirement to have an intermediate configuration file specifically for the multireporter configuration.

 ```js
 const mocha = new Mocha({